We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 The problem we're trying to solve

 26% of Londoners experience some form of poverty premium, costing them £370m a year.
 Some groups are more likely to face a poverty premium than others.
-For example, BME households are less likely to pay energy bills by direct debit, costing them more.
+For example, Black and minoritised households are less likely to pay energy bills by direct debit, costing them more.
 Single parents and disabled people are more likely to have pre-payment meters.
 It costs more for a disabled person and their household to enjoy the same standard of living as non-disabled people or households.

 How we think change will happen